 Chapter 5: The sound system of the Shetland dialect

 Chapter 6: An acoustical survey of the Shetland dialect vowel system

 Chapter 7: An acoustical survey of vowel and consonant duration in the Shetland dialect

 Chapter 8: Conclusion: The description of the Shetland dialect and areas for future research

-Peter Sundkvist is an Associate Professor of and Reader in the English Department at Stockholm University.
+Peter Sundkvist is an Associate Professor and Reader in the English Department at Stockholm University.
 His fields of research include phonology, phonetics, and dialectology, relating to varieties of English and Germanic languages more generally.
 He has conducted extensive linguistic fieldwork in the Shetland Islands as part of several projects.
-He has also published on accent stereotypes and Asian Englishes including China and Vietnam.
+He has also published on accent stereotypes and Asian Englishes, including those of China and Vietnam.